wjassim/WARP-Q/README.md

 The algorithm of WARP-Q metric consists of four processing stages:

 - Pre-processing: silent non-speech segments from reference and degraded signals are detected and removed using a voice activity detection (VAD) algorithm.
 - Feature extraction: Mel frequency cepstral coefficients (MFCCs) representations of the reference and degraded signals are first generated.
-The obtained MFCCs representations are then normalised so that they have the same segmental statistics (zero mean and unit variance) using the cepstral mean and variance normalisation (CMVN)
+The obtained MFCCs representations are then normalised so that they have the same segmental statistics (zero mean and unit variance) using the cepstral mean and variance normalisation (CMVN).
 - Similarity comparison: WARP-Q uses the SDTW algorithm to estimate the similarity between the reference degraded signals in the MFCC domain.
 It first divides the normalised MFCCs of the degraded signal into a number, $L$, of patches.
 For each degraded patch $X$, the SDTW algorithm then computes the accumulated alignment cost between $X$ and the reference MFCC matrix $Y$.
 The computation of accumulated alignment cost is based on an accumulated alignment cost matrix $D_{(X,Y)}$ and its optimal path $P^\ast$ between $X$ and $Y$.
 Figure 2 shows an example of this stage.
 Further details are available in [1].

 | ![subSeqDTW.png](Resources/subSeqDTW.png) |